Biochemical Technology

 • Work safely in a laboratory environment with chemicals, hot and cold items, electricity, and water

-• Participate in FFA activities and career development events
+• Participate in HOSA activities and career development events

 • Work with cultures of microorganisms and chemicals which may have an odor